 Alaska Packing List – Personal Items

 - ID & Emergency Contact Number with Itinerary is a must.
-Don’t forget it.
 Furthermore, for your safety, you should have a note with the person’s emergency contact number to be notified of an accident that happened to you.
 You should also, especially if you are hiking alone, inform someone what your hiking plans are.
-So, give someone your itinerary.
+Give someone your itinerary.
 Leaving your itinerary in the car (under the seat) with your contact number and your emergency contact number is also a great solution.

 - Cash & Credit Cards.